valexande/Argumentatation-with-Classification/README.md

 - MAAFSemantics file contains the ASP code for each extension.
 The files are named in a manner which makes clear which file corresponds to which extension.

 - asprin-master file contains the source code that Potassco provides for the asprin module.
-We just provideit here because is tricky to find all the needed files.
 Notice that asrpin needs clingo 5.4 to run, for 5.5 is not compatible yet.

-- asp&AAFD_API
+- asp&AAFD_API contains the web api.
+One can built locally the web interface from her/his computer (i.e., the server will be at your computer), only by executing the api.py file.
+The api will then run at IP.8888, where IP is your IP.
+Moreover, notice that asprin needs clingo 5.4 therefore !!before executing for the first time the api.py file!!, shoot the command "conda create --name asprin -c potassco asprin" in the cmd of the editor you are using.

+It is a Python project, thus we recommend PyCharm to run locally the api.
+At least that is what we did.

+The project now runs at (we will provide soon an URL).